 Document the properties of an instantiating type necessary for a generic to be valid.

-If an instantiating type has the required properties, ensure that all operations of the generic are valid or are unavailable, whether actually used in the program or not.
+If an instantiating type has the required properties, ensure that all operations of the generic are either valid or unavailable, whether currently used in the program or not.

 Avoid, or carefully document, any ‘special cases’ where a generic is instantiated with a specific type but does not behave as it does for other types.